 All HTTP-traffic to Cobalt runs over an SSL-encrypted connection and we only accept traffic on port 443.
 The status of our SSL configuration can be found here.

 During a user agent’s (typically a web browser) first site visit, Cobalt sends a Strict Transport Security Header (HSTS) to the user agent that ensures that all future requests should be made via HTTPS even if a link to Cobalt is specified as HTTP.
-Additionally, current versions of Google Chrome and Firefox hardwire the site to HSTS, guaranteeing that requests are never – not even the very first – made over a non-encrypted connection.
+Additionally, we use HSTS preload, guaranteeing that requests are never – not even the very first – made over a non-encrypted connection.
 Cookies are also set with a secure flag.

 Hosting and Database Storage

-Cobalt is hosted via Heroku and managed within Amazon data centers that leverage secure Amazon Web Service (AWS) technology.
+Cobalt is hosted via Google Cloud and managed within Google data centers that leverage secure Google Cloud Platform (GCP) technology.

 Encrypting Data at Rest, Database

 Cobalt’s backend is supported by a Postgres database to persist data.
 All data at rest and associated keys are encrypted using the industry-standard AES-256 algorithm.
 Only once an authorized user is granted access to their data will that subset of data be decrypted.
-For further details around the encryption at rest please see AWS encryption procedures.
+For further details around the encryption at rest please see Encryption at Rest in Google Cloud Platform.

 Encrypting Data at Rest, Files

 Static files, such as images and other documents are persisted using AWS S3 storage.
 All static files are encrypted before they’re stored so while at rest they are encrypted.

 GCP Security Practices